Would you like to help A LOT of people? Or would you rather make A LOT of money?

 In fact, I believe most business success comes down to one factor, and one factor only: whether your business focuses on solving problems for other people.

-Below I’ve asked my amazing team to put together 7 real life examples on how some of the world’s most successful people and companies got rich by building businesses that solve problems for others.
+I’ve asked my amazing team to put together a video that showcases 7 real-life examples on how some of the world’s most successful people and companies got rich by building businesses that solve problems for others.
+You can also read more about them below.

 1. Mark Zuckerberg: Facebook